Conceptual art (#4)

 for one cannot be without the other.

-This book is an 80,000-word not-quite-cozy fantasy novel written in third person omniscient POV and primarily aimed at those who adore YA fantasy and paranormal romance but want to see a little more love given to main characters who aren’t aged 16 to 19.
+The Color of Gravity is a 73,000-word crossworlds fantasy novel written in third person omniscient POV and primarily aimed at those who adore YA fantasy and paranormal romance but want to see a little more love given to main characters who are closer to midlife.